 Criteria includes:

-• Both parents/one if it is a one parent household, must be working at least 16 hours per week and earning at least National Minimum wage or equivalent.
+- Both parents/one if it is a one parent household, must be working and expect to earn the National Minimum Wage for 16 hours a week on average.

-Universal Credit can pay up to 85 per cent of your childcare costs.
 It is available to families where single parents, or two parent families are both in paid work or have an offer of paid work.
-The monthly maximum amount paid back to you is £951 for 1 child or £1630 for 2 or more children.

 Tax credits

-You can only make a claim for Child Tax Credit or Working Tax Credit if you already get tax credits.
+Tax credits ended on 5 April 2025.
+You cannot make a new claim for Child Tax Credit or Working Tax Credit.

 Childcare vouchers are now closed to new applicants.
 If you joined the scheme on or before 4 October 2018 you might be able to keep getting vouchers.